tofergregg/EdgeMatch/README.md

 </tr>
 <tr>
     <td>`string sidesStr() const`</td>
     <td>Returns a `string` representation of the sides.
 If the original tile had a representation of `A B a b 0`, then this function simply returns `ABab`.
-This is used by the `TileGrid` class to enter the tiles into a map with a `string` key.</td>
+This is used by the `Puzzle` class to enter the tiles into a map with a `string` key.</td>
 </tr>
 <tr>
     <td>`friend ostream &operator<<(ostream &out, Tile const &tile)`</td>